 1973 - The Crest during the run of "O Lucky Man!" with Malcolm McDowell, a June release.
 Thanks to Ken McIntyre for the photo on the Facebook page Photos of Los Angeles.
 Thanks to Tom Southall for pointing out that on the far right side of the photo we're seeing a bit of the UA Westwood.

-1980 - Thanks to the American Classic Images collection for this "Melvin and Howard" shot.
+1980 - Thanks to the now-vanished American Classic Images website for this "Melvin and Howard" shot.

 1983 - "War Games" was the film that reopened the house as the Metro after SRO gave it a remodel.
 The reopening was June 3.
 This July photo is from the American Classic Images collection.

 1987 - A Metro view that appeared on the Crest Facebook page.
 "Benji the Hunted" was a June release.

 1990 - "Dick Tracy" at night.
 Thanks to Bill Gabel for sharing this photo from his collection.

 1995 - Thanks to Michael Part for his photo.
 He wrote the script for Disney's "A Kid in King Arthur's Court."
 He added the shot as a comment to the posting of a 2017 photo on the non-public Facebook group Mid Century Modern Los Angeles.

 2017 - A June photo by Robert Rosenberg.
 It was a post on the non-public Facebook group Mid Century Modern Los Angeles.
 Thanks, Robert.
 He laments that at the time of his photo the theatre had been closed for six months.

 2020 - UCLA as slumlord.
 Sad management of the property.
 It's a photo from Kevin Roderick on Instagram.
 Thanks to Donavan S. Moye for spotting the post.